scopenco/vagrant-centos7-docker/README.md

 ### Desciprion

-This CentOS 7 [Vagrant](https://www.vagrantup.com/)  environment with Docker CE.
+This CentOS 7 [Vagrant](https://www.vagrantup.com/)  environment with Docker CE and AWS cli.
 To access to host machine files may be used `/opt/Home` or `/opt/src` inside VM.

 ### Requirements